HackBI/HackBI3-AppInventor2MSWorkshop/README.md

 2. Sign in to your account
 3. Click "New Project"
 4. Click connect > emulator
-## Purpose
-By the end of this workshop, students should know how to randomly animate sprites on a canvas with the clock component, how to use a variable to store a value,
 ## Topics
 - How to use a clock component to randomize movement of sprites on a canvas
 - How to use a button component to trigger event listeners